 This event is co-sponsored by the Social Justice Institute.
-At this participatory event, Kyle, several elders from the Cleveland indigenous community, and representative of the Social Justice Institute will lead us in an envisioning process to imagine what it would be to decolonize Cleveland.
+At this participatory event, Kyle, members of the Cleveland indigenous community, and representatives of the Social Justice Institute will lead us in an envisioning process to imagine what it would be to decolonize Cleveland.
 This process is meant as an introduction and as something incomplete — a kind of proposition, even a preposition.
-If you are interested, please RVSP to Renee Holland-Golphin at: firstname.lastname@example.org or Lisa Kollins for SJI at email@example.com .
+If you are interested, please RVSP to Renee Holland-Golphin at: email@example.com or Lisa Kollins for SJI at firstname.lastname@example.org .

 History of the lecture series